Home Easy Foundations for Programming Languages V — PCF Iteration and Recursion

 Easy Foundations for Programming Languages V — PCF Iteration and Recursion

 In this article, we will discuss how to represent iterations in PCF using recursions.
 Then we are going to compare the natural-number functions definable in PCF with the classes of total and partial recursive functions.
 We will use lambda calculus to prove that all recursive total and partial functions on the natural numbers are definable in PCF.
-If you want, you can also use Turing machines can construct a similar proof!
+If you want, you can also use Turing machines to construct a similar proof!

 But first, let’s take a look at how to use PCF semantics to express records and $n$-tuples, the data types that will be very helpful to simplify our discussion about the properties of functions with multiple arguments.